infinitelambda/carbon-analytics/README.md

 | fct_work_from_home_carbon_emission                   | Estimated emissions from WFH electricity usage, weekly |

 ## Getting Started
-To access the emissions dataset, go to Susan's Snowflake [data marketplace listing](insert-marketplace-link) and click 'Get Data'.
+Request the supplementary dataset from nina@infinitelambda.com.
 A set of sample operational data is included, which will allow you to build sample metrics with this package if you're not yet ready to use your own data.

 Once the shared database is available in your account, please ensure that the Snowflake role you are using to run dbt has access to read from that database.